 It’s not clear how this glitch works, or how many of the affected vehicles may have already entered test mode.
 Presumably, the test mode exists so that GM engineers can intentionally crash vehicles multiple times without the airbag deploying on each crash.
 Outside of the lab, however, the glitch is potentially fatal.

-Yes, it appears that the glitch was involved in at least one deadly crash already.
+Yes, it appears that the glitch was involved in at least one deadly crash.
 GM has admitted that the error is linked to a car accident and that one person lost their life.

-GM has stated that nearly 4 million vehicles are affected.
-They include all of the following models, based on model year:
+GM has stated that nearly 4 million vehicles are affected and include all of the following, based on their model year:

 - Buick Lacrosse